kadenstaker/DevMtn-iOS20-GuidedProjects/CKUsers/README.md

 - Shows basic understanding of CloudKit
 - Shows basic understanding CKRecords on the public db
 - Shows basic understanding of Users in CloudKit
+- Shows basic understanding of CKRelations in CloudKit
+- Deletion of records in CloudKit

 ##### Cameron Ingham
 ###### Salt Lake City - iOS Immersive - July 2nd